pulumi/docs/content/blog/how-we-use-pulumi-to-build-pulumi/index.md

 ability to create simple high-level APIs to make new services easy to define and deploy.

-Try out Pulumi yourself at [https://pulumi.io](https://pulumi.io/) today!
+Try out Pulumi yourself today!